subbarao-meduri/thanos/docs/components/store.md

                                  If true, Store Gateway will lazy memory map index-header only once the block is required by a query.
+      --store.enable-lazy-expanded-postings
+                                 If true, Store Gateway will estimate postings size and try to lazily expand postings if it downloads less data than expanding all postings.
       --store.grpc.downloaded-bytes-limit=0
                                  Maximum amount of downloaded (either
                                  fetched or touched) bytes in a single